-Do you want an authentic New Orleans po'boy?
+Do you want an authentic New Orleans po’boy?
 Or authentic casual New Orleans anything?
-Go to The Second Line, Chef Kelly English's new restaurant, which opened a few weeks ago.
-I went for dinner on Sunday and tried a bunch of the traditional New Orleans fare, which did not include anything blackened.
+Go to The Second Line, Chef Kelly English’s restaurant next door to the Restaurant Iris.

-I ordered a High Cotton IPA (The Second Line is still waiting on their liquor license) and some crab meat hushpuppies to start.
+I ordered a High Cotton IPA and some crab meat hushpuppies to start.
 They came out quickly in an adorable cast iron mini-skillet with a ranch-like sauce.

 I grew up eating roast beef po’boys on Sundays, so though the seafood was tempting, I had a moral obligation to order the roast White Oaks pasture beef po’boy.